Doctor of Education

 Every candidate, before enrolling for the degree, must be approved as a candidate by the Dean of Postgraduate Research.

 Every candidate for the degree must either:

-- have qualified in New Zealand for a Bachelor’s degree with first or second class honours, or a master’s degree at the standard of first or second class honours, or the equivalent
+- qualified in New Zealand for a Bachelor’s degree with first or second class honours, or a master’s degree at the standard of first or second class honours, or the equivalent, or

-- have been admitted with Ad Eundem Statum to the status of a graduate equivalent.
+- been admitted with Ad Eundem Statum to the status of a graduate equivalent.